Legislative violence: 5 July 2017

 Colectivos and supporters of President Nicolás Maduro stormed the Palacio Federal Legislativo on Independence Day, assaulting many members of the opposition-led National Assembly.
 At least 12 opposition legislators and their staff were injured as a result of the attack.

 Yugoslavia

-On June 20, 1928, Puniša Račić, a Montenegrin Serb leader of the People's Radical Party (NRS) shot and killed Croatian Peasant Party (HSS) representatives Pavle Radić and Đuro Basariček and HSS leader Stjepan Radić, who died of his injuries two months later, during a highly-charged session aggravated by ethic tensions on the floor of parliament.
-He was tried and handed a 60-year sentence, which was immediately reduced to twenty years.
-He served most of his sentence under house arrest and was killed by the Yugoslav Partisans in October 1944.
+On June 20, 1928, Puniša Račić, a Montenegrin Serb leader of the People's Radical Party (NRS), shot and killed Croatian Peasant Party (HSS) representatives Pavle Radić and Đuro Basariček and HSS leader Stjepan Radić, who died of his injuries two months later, during a highly charged session aggravated by ethnic tensions on the floor of parliament.
+He was tried and handed a 60-year sentence, immediately reduced to twenty years.
+He served most of his sentence under house arrest and was killed by Yugoslav Partisans in October 1944.